PrefectHQ/prefect/docs/guides/host.md

 - You use the default PostgreSQL port `5432`
 - Your PostgreSQL instance has a database called `prefect`

-#### Quick start: configuring a PostgreSQL database with Docker
+#### Quickstart: configure a PostgreSQL database with Docker

-To quickly start a PostgreSQL instance that can be used as your Prefect database, use the following command, which will start a Docker container running PostgreSQL:
+Quickly start a PostgreSQL instance to use as your Prefect database with the following command (which will start a Docker container running PostgreSQL):

 <div class="terminal">
 ```bash